kmahyyg/forticlient-7-docker/README.md

 |`FORTIVPN_SRV`| Server Address (host:port) |
 |`FORTIVPN_USR`| VPN Username |

-When starting your container at the very beginning, add `--device=/dev/net/tun --cap-add=NET_ADMIN` to prevent further issue.
+When starting your container at the very beginning, add `--env-file .env --device=/dev/net/tun --cap-add=NET_ADMIN` to prevent further issue.

 No external volume is required.
 This container only works for AMD64, since FortiNet does NOT offer other architecture.